Back

 How does it handle dynamic geometry - doors, destructible walls, moving objects?

-The size, position and rotation of every primitive can be adjusted in real time, and only the rays that intersect with these updated primitives will be re-cast.
+The size, position and rotation of every primitive can be adjusted in real time.
+Ray Caching ensures that only the rays that intersect with the updated primitives will be re-cast.

 What is the performance overhead?
 Will it affect my frame rate?

-All raytracing and heavy lifting runs on background threads and is designed to have minimal impact on your main thread.
-In most scenarios, Vercidium Audio spends 0.1ms on the main thread each frame.
+Vercidium Audio is designed to run in parallel with your game.
+All raytracing and heavy lifting runs on background threads on your CPU.
+On average, it spends about 0.1ms on the main thread each frame.

 Are outdoor environments supported, or only enclosed spaces?